 As parents of teen drivers know, it can be hard to force an adolescent to use a program like this.
 These apps also don’t give parents much insight into their teen’s driving habits nor does it give them the control they strive for in keeping their kids safe behind the wheel.
 Teensafe is working to bridge that gap.

-That’s why TeenSafe has come up with the ultimate solution.
-Later this year, we look forward to debuting our app, which will have a myriad of useful features.
-This app will allow parents to have more control over their teen’s driving habits and safety.
-Additionally, our app will focus on the driver’s safety rather than the safety of the vehicle.
+That’s why Focus by TeenDrive has come up with the ultimate solution.
+Focus by TeenDrive allows parents to have more control over their teen’s driving habits and safety.
+Additionally, this app focuses on the driver’s safety rather than the safety of the vehicle.
 There are many reasons this new technology is needed.
 Check out more resources on the dangers of texting and driving for teens here: